Photon triplets from integrated microrings: A path towards deterministic non-Gaussianity on a chip: Sample calculation

 The spectral correlations can be further reduced by adjusting the coupling efficiencies together with the pump pulse durations \cite{Vernon:17}.
-In a third scenario, configuration $C$, we vary the coupling efficiencies, which is achievable in devices by implementing interferometric couplers \cite{tuneableQ_10930539}.
+In a third scenario, configuration $C$, we vary the coupling efficiencies, which is achievable by using interferometric couplers on the device \cite{tuneableQ_10930539}.
 The various coupling efficiencies are adjusted such that the loaded quality factors in the first ring are $5\times10^4$ for $P_{1}$, and $10^5$ for $S_{1}$ and $I$; in the second ring the coupling efficiencies are adjusted such that the loaded quality factors are $1.5\times10^5$ for $P_{2}$ and $I$, and $5\times10^5$ for $S_{2}$ and $S_{3}$.
 We adjust the pulse durations correspondingly, to be slightly shorter than the corresponding dwelling times for the various resonances.
 We take durations of $50$ ps for $P_{1}$ and $100$ ps for $P_{2}$, with peak powers in the waveguides of 9.74 mW (0.52 pJ pulse energy, and 4.87 $\mu$W average power) and 0.19 W (20.5 pJ pulse energy, and 0.19 mW average power), respectively.
 In this configuration, we obtain $|\sigma|^2 = 2.52\times10^{-6}$ and $R_3=5.66$ Hz.
-It is particularly interesting because it yields a highly uncorrelated TWF (see Fig. \ref{fig:TWFs} (a)), with $p_1 = 0.995$, $p_2 = p_3 = 0.970$; for reference, a recent work on direct triplet generation in non-resonant sources quoted $p_1 = p_2 = p_3 \approx 0.8$ as the maximum purities that can be obtained through basic dispersion engineering \cite{arxiv:osorio2025}.
+It is particularly interesting because it yields a highly uncorrelated TWF {(see Fig. \ref{fig:TWFs}c)}, with $p_1 = 0.995$, $p_2 = p_3 = 0.970$; for reference, a recent work on direct triplet generation in non-resonant sources quoted $p_1 = p_2 = p_3 \approx 0.8$ as the maximum purities that can be obtained through basic dispersion engineering \cite{arxiv:osorio2025}, which suggests that the purities achievable in such resonant systems can far surpass purities of other proposals and implementations in waveguides or other non-resonant sources \cite{houde2024ultrashortpulsepumpedsinglemodetype0squeezers,Vernon:17}.

+We note that higher generation rates, brightnesses and purities can be achieved by tuning various pumping and coupling parameters.
+In this manuscript, our focus is on showing that high generation rates are possible for a range of purities.
+We leave the determination of the maximal generation rates and optimal purities to future work.